SoftwareBrothers/adminjs-dev/docs-src/tutorials/05-actions.md

 If request was __get__ it returns the {@link BaseRecord~JSON JSON} object for a record.
 Otherwise (__post__) updates the record.
 Then right Component renders the action.

+You probably don't want to modify the default Edit action.
+I showed that only to show you what is possible.
+But if you realy want to change this action use Before and {@link Action} action hooks.

 ## Custom Actions

 Also you can define your own actions.
 Simply pass {@link BaseAction} under a new key to {@link ResourceOptions}.